cfe316/cfe316.github.io/_drafts/exponential-disk_mfp_deposition.md

 the partial sums from Taylor series of order 2, 4, 8, and 16.
 The Taylor series converges much more quickly for higher $\lambda$.
  "%}

+## Postscript

+Thanks to C. Swanson and J. Parisi for your proofreading and encouragement.